reinhardjs/go-epp-rest/README.md

 The Extensible Provisioning Protocol (EPP) is a flexible protocol designed for allocating objects within registries over the Internet.
 The motivation for the creation of EPP was to create a robust and flexible protocol that could provide communication between domain name registries and domain name registrars.

-Domain EPP Rest is a RESTful API written in Go for managing domain registrations and interactions using the EPP (Extensible Provisioning Protocol) standard.
+The `go-epp-rest` is a RESTful API written in Go for managing domain registrations and interactions using the EPP (Extensible Provisioning Protocol) standard.
 This project focuses on leveraging Go's performance and concurrency features to provide a robust solution for domain registrars and resellers.

 ## Features